bionicles/bp/README.md

 ```
 git clone https://github.com/bionicles/bp

-// in a terminal, run docker-compose and tail logs:
+// in Terminal 1, run docker-compose and tail logs:
 make up

-// in another terminal, auto-restart 'make test':
+// in Terminal 2, auto-restart 'make test':
 make demon

 // to stop and restart the app (in Terminal 1)